 Elephant of Emperor of Heaven

-One of the tales is about how Elephant Trunk Hill came to existence.
+One of the tales is about how Elephant Trunk Hill came into existence.
 The tale is about ancient times when an elephant was belonging to the Emperor of Heaven.
 One day the elephant comes down from heaven to earth to help the people with their work.

 When the Emperor of Heaven realized it, he became very angry; therefore, when the elephant was drinking water, the Emperor stabbed it and the elephant changed into stone on the water forever.